 - High brace height = short bow string length

 Now, this is why AMO recommends bow string to be 3" shorter than your recurve bow string length.
-It's all about creating a balance to maximize your recurve bow's capacities to the fullest!
+It's all about creating a balance to use your recurve bow to the fullest!

 Recurve Bow Intricacies

 Unlike compound bows that only fire properly when at full draw, recurve bows rely more on your overall strength.
-Although most modern recurve bows do already have a set drawback distance, a lot still depends on your upper body strength is still emphasized to make the most out of each shot.
+Although most modern recurve bows do already have a set drawback distance, a lot still depends on your upper body strength to properly draw your bow.

 When it comes to design, recurve bows share and retain that unique design found on the bow limbs.
 Arched in such a way, these curved limbs best represent the combination of art and function:

 - It is a tried-and-tested design!
 With the curved limbs design first introduced by the Egyptians almost a millennium ago and used all over the world, nothing really changed much – it if works, why change it anyway?

 - The unique curved limb tips of a recurve bow store potential energy.
-With the energy conveniently stored in these locations, the force can now be safely harnessed by letting an arrow fly!
+With the energy conveniently stored, the force can now be safely used to let an arrow fly!

-- Experts say that a recurve bow's curved limbs also gives some much-needed speed when shooting an arrow.
+- Experts say that a recurve bow's curved limbs also gives some much-needed speed boost when shooting an arrow.

 If you look at it from a different perspective, your recurve bow is essentially an extension of yourself.
 Knowing the many quirks on the dynamics between you and your recurve bow will help you to make more significant shots!

 Know More About Your Recurve Bow Strings

 Let’s get more intimate!
 Find out more on the bow strings you can use for your recurve bow.
 Note you can get good quality recurve bow strings online, so it's up to you to buy or make one.